 Physical disability: Northside provides wheelchair access at the main entrance and a toilet that can be used by anybody with a physical disability, despite some of the classrooms having access via stairs we will endeavor to provide access for all pupils.

-If you have concerns about your child’s learning or progress in any of the above areas it is best to discuss these first with the class teacher who will refer the matter to the Special Educational Needs Co-ordinator if necessary.
-We recognise that gifted children also have special educational needs and so we seek to identify these children so that opportunities to use and develop their talents are realised.
+If you have concerns about your child’s learning or progress in any of the above areas it is best to discuss these first with the class teacher who will refer the matter to the Special Educational Needs Co-ordinator (SENCO) if necessary.
+At Northside, the SENCO is Lucy Mulvihill-Ellis (email@example.com) We recognise that gifted children also have special educational needs and so we seek to identify these children so that opportunities to use and develop their talents are realised.

 We follow the stages recommended in the Code of Practice for Special Educational Needs.